jhonnybonny/bitrix-env-lpe-0-day/README.md

-# 0-day local privilege escalation in a Bitrix environment
+# 0-day local privilege escalation in Bitrix environment
 ### Local privilege escalation through an editable certificate-update script in a Bitrix environment
 ---